neildahiya/neildahiya/content/lines/index.md

 title = "Some of the quotes I like"

 +++
+* If you know what you're worth, then go and get what you're worth.

+  ***
 * I can't be sure I'm getting anywhere when I'm working hard, but I can be sure I'm getting nowhere when I'm not, and it feels awful.

   ***